 What is a tonsillectomy?

-Tonsillectomy is a tonsil removal procedure, which is most often performed on children because the immune system function of tonsils is most active before puberty.
+A tonsillectomy is a tonsil removal surgery, which is most often performed on children because the immune system function of tonsils is most active before puberty.
 Compared to an adult, a child’s system has had less exposure to bacteria and viruses and has yet to develop immunities to them.

 When is a tonsil removal surgery recommended?

-An ENT doctor may recommend tonsil removal due to:
+An ENT doctor may recommend tonsil removal surgery due to:

 - Repeated occurrence of acute tonsillitis